rxhdz/LCOS-Predictor/README.md

 - `01_exploratory_data_analysis.ipynb`: Preprocessing steps, exploratory data analysis and visualizations.
 - `02_model_training.ipynb`: Models training and hyperparameter tuning.
 - `03_model_evaluation.ipynb`: Models evaluation, comparison and performance metrics.
+- `04_explainability.ipynb`: Explanation of model results with SHAP

 ## Model Training
 You can find the code to train the models in the `02_model_training.ipynb` notebook.
 It includes: